dgerabagi/aiascent-dev/prompt.md

 <Cycle 26>
 <Cycle Context>
-nice! we got the embeddings working! however its way too strict with its refusals. ive added A160 from my game project, it has ascentias persona and heuristics. lets adapt it to our use case. explain that ascentia is interacting via the aiascent.dev site, etc.
+nice! we got the embeddings working! however its way too strict with its refusals. ive added A160 from my game project, it has ascentias persona and heuristics. lets adapt it to our use case. explain that ascentia is interacting via the aiascent.dev site, etc. that should free up the AI to be more helpful.

+okay... now i just realized something. the current embedding is all about my research into the fissured workplace, cognitive security, the coherent competitor, etc. the DCE as a concept came much later. i would like to create a new embedding file which consists of all of the DCE artifacts. this will be the KB used when the user is asking a question from within the interactive whitepaper. then, for the showcase, that will use the current main report embedding.

+i have already surfaced the embedding script which created the initial embedding. i can go create the next `flattened_repo.md` which contains the selection of artifacts from the DCE to be turned into an embedding, can you create me an artifact which could guide me in the creation/implementation of said second embedding for the whitepaper?
 </Cycle Context>
 <Previous Cycle 25 Summary of Actions>
 I have analyzed the root cause of the RAG (Retrieval-Augmented Generation) problem.
 The issue stems from a mismatch between how the embedding files are created and how they are being loaded.
 The provided `create_report_embedding.js` script uses the `faiss-node` library directly, which saves the vector index as a single file (e.g., `report_faiss.index`).
 However, the chat API endpoint was using the `langchain` library's `FaissStore.load` method, which expects the index to be a directory containing a file named `faiss.index`.